 If the device is not connected over WiFi, but instead connected via the Edge Impulse serial daemon, you'll need stop the daemon.
 Only one application can connect to the development board at a time.

-Which will capture audio from the microphone, run the MFCC code, and then classify the spectrogram:
+This will capture audio from the microphone, run the MFE code, and then classify the spectrogram:

 Starting inferencing in 2 seconds...
 Recording Recording OK Predictions (DSP: 399 ms., Classification: 175 ms., Anomaly: 0 ms.): faucet: 0.03757 noise: 0.96243 Starting inferencing in 2 seconds...

 Great work!
 You've captured data, trained a model, and deployed it to an embedded device.
 It's time to celebrate—by pouring yourself a nice glass of water, and checking whether the sound is correctly classified by you model.